xoofx/SharpScss/readme.md

 ## Build

-Currently, the compiled version of libsass shipped with SharpScss is a custom build from the fork [xoofx/libsass](https://github.com/xoofx/libsass/tree/develop) branch [develop](https://github.com/xoofx/libsass/tree/develop).
+Currently, the compiled version of libsass shipped with SharpScss is a custom build from the fork [xoofx/libsass/3.4-stable](https://github.com/xoofx/libsass/tree/3.4-stable)

-This fork is mainly allowing to compile libsass with VS2013 C/C++ Runtime.
+This fork is mainly allowing to compile libsass without the MSVC C/C++ Runtime on Windows.

 ## TODO Tasks

-- [ ] Build and package libsass binaries for Linux
+- [ ] Build and package libsass binaries for Linux (partially done, Ubuntu 14 package added, wip)
 - [ ] Build and package libsass binaries for MacOSX

 ## License